Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Twisted multipliers

 By compactness of $\Sigma \subset \G$

 The uniform bound for $u_j = \Psi_\varepsilon^{-1}(\varphi_j M)$ follows from Lemmas \ref{SobVsClassical} and \ref{HMLemma}. \fin

 \begin{remark} \emph{If $p > 2$, it turns out that

 for some Riesz directions $\mathbf{u} = (u_j)$ dictated by $\dot m$.
-It follows from Propositions \ref{PropColEst} and \ref{PropHomogeneous} below that the column estimate holds.
+It follows from Propositions \ref{PropColEst} and \ref{PropHomogeneous} below that the column estimate holds for the term in the right-hand side.
 However, the first factorization in Remark \ref{RemRCCZ} i) fails for twisted Riesz transforms, and everything indicates that the row estimate does not hold in general.
 This is partly explained from the asymmetric nature of our twist.
-This difficulty will be sorted out in the next section using a new Littlewood-Paley type inequality for Schur multipliers, together with a local inversion trick which allows to write the row estimates in terms of column ones.} \end{remark}
+This difficulty will be sorted out in the next section using a new Littlewood-Paley type inequality for Schur multipliers, together with a local inversion trick which allows us to write the row estimates in terms of column ones.} \end{remark}